25 Sep Fixing The Good Morning Squat

 FIXING THE GOOD MORNING SQUAT

-Instead, we have to choose exercises that force loading of the legs without loading the back.
+Instead, we have to choose squat variations that force the loading of the legs without loading the back.

 View this post on Instagram